China stocks track global peers higher as investors gauge US rate outlook

 PHOTO

-China stocks rose on Wednesday and tracked global peers higher as market sentiment was buoyed by upbeat earnings from U.S. companies and rate-cut relief after data showed U.S. business activity cooled in April.
+China stocks closed up on Wednesday and tracked global peers higher as market sentiment was buoyed by upbeat earnings from U.S. companies and rate-cut relief after data showed U.S. business activity cooled in April.

 Asian stocks tracked Wall Street higher as an after-hours surge in U.S.-listed shares of electric vehicle maker Tesla and upbeat earnings from some U.S. companies lifted risk sentiment.